-This report, intended to serve as the project Macro Stormwater Drainage Study for the entire Discovery Park development, and the Micro Stormwater Drainage Study for the Aria, Discovery Park Phase 1, and a portion of the Discovery Park Phase 2 Development, has been prepared to evaluate the Existing Conditions stormwater hydrology to establish Allowable Release Rates for the Macro portion of the study, and Proposed Conditions stormwater hydrology of the Micro portion of the study to review impacts the proposed development has on the existing hydrology.
+This report, intended to serve as the project Macro Stormwater Drainage Study for Aria, Discovery Park Phase 1, and a portion of the Discovery Park Phase 2 Development, has been prepared to evaluate the Existing Conditions stormwater hydrology to establish Allowable Release Rates and to review impacts the proposed development has on the existing hydrology.
+The Existing Conditions stormwater hydrology will be analyzed for the Discovery Park Future areas to establish Allowable Release Rates similar to the Macro-study area, however, no proposed detention will be analyzed.
+A future Macro-study for that development area will be required with its Preliminary Development Plan submittal.
 Refer to Section 7 for hydrologic model input data and simulation results for Existing- and Proposed Conditions.
 Refer to Section 8 for maps and exhibits depicting the watersheds evaluated in the analyses.